 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
 For example, only about 21 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 Supply with drinking water

 About 82 percent of the population has access to an immediately available, running drinking water supply.
-At least via springs and wells at a distance of no more than 30 minutes or supplied water, 100% of the population is supplied with largely clean drinking water.
+At least via springs and wells within a maximum distance of 30 minutes or supplied water, 100% of the population is supplied with largely clean drinking water.
 The population is thus better served than average.
-In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
-Within the European Union, this share is 97%.
+In a global comparison, only about 74% of the population has direct access to tested and always available drinking water.
+Within the European Union, this share is 98%.
 Only in a few countries does the proportion fall below 10%.